Tactics

 TAC-11 Smokescreening The adversary seeks to disguise their true attack with diversionary measures, or to hide their actual attack amongst other activity (which may appear/be legitimate, malicious, or noise).
 Defence Bypass

-TAC-12 Account Creation Fake Account creation is the automated or manual creation of a large number of user accounts that are not associated with a real person or are created with a real person’s details without their knowing consent.
+TAC-12 Account Creation The adversary creates accounts on the target site that are not associated with a real person, use a mix of real or fake details, or are created with a real person’s details without their knowing consent.
 Attack Execution

 TAC-13 Account Takeover An adversary seizes control of an account, giving them the ability to use it, manipulate it, and/or extract information from it as though they were the legitimate owner of the account.
 Attack Execution